top of page

 k

 Ask your child if they can think of any words that start with the “k” sound.
-If they need help, the words kite, kangaroo, and kindergarten all start with K.
+If they need help, the words kick, kangaroo, and kindergarten all start with K.

 Note: Your child may pick up on the fact that C and K often make the same sound.
 If it helps, C often works with the letters A and O like in the words “cat” or “cop.”
 Meanwhile, K often goes with I and E like in the words “kiss” or “kettle.”